How to Protect Against the “Super Flu”

 The flu vaccines are recommended for everybody six months and older.
 Everyone should get a shot regardless of any underlying condition.
 Most primary doctors already have it in the office, but it’s also available in the local pharmacies.

-September to October is a good time to get it.
-It takes about two weeks for it to work and the season typically peaks between December and February, so getting it before the holidays by October is usually a good time.
-It will cover you for the rest of the season.
+That said, the season typically peaks between December and February, so getting it before the holidays is usually a good time that will cover you for the rest of the season.

 What are the side effects from the shot itself?